denten-books/plain-text/2-device.md

 ### 2.1 Technique

 What sort of a thing is a literary device?
-The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
-The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
+The formal concept of a "device," widely used in literary studies, is in part an artifact of an unfortunate translation from Russian.
+The Russian *priem* would be better translated as "technique," in the sense of "method," "approach," or "procedure."
 The word "device" contains these meanings as well, but in modern usage, it usually carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
-"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implied mechanisms of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+"Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical